flare-foundation/docs/docs/infra/observation.md

 ## Running the node

 After cloning and compiling the songbird node, adjust the necessary configurations in `songbird.sh` so that the database location points to the external disk.
 Run `./cmd/songbird.sh` to start bootstrapping.
 The first bootstrap needs quite a long time to complete and a large amount of disk space (depends on the network size, it can be up to `2TB`).
-Be sure to have sufficient hardware to run the node efficiently, the current minimum specifications are: 16 CPU cores 16GB of RAM and at least 1-2TB disk space.
+Be sure to have sufficient hardware to run the node efficiently, the current minimum specifications are: 8 CPU cores, 16 GB of RAM and at least 2 TB disk space.

 After the bootstrap completes the query `curl http://127.0.0.1:9650/ext/health | jq .`  the query will return healthy and you can start using the node.